-Section 162(m) of the Internal Revenue Code limits the deductibility of compensation over \$1 million in any year paid to the Chief Executive Officer and the other Named Executive Officers (other than the Chief Financial Officer).
+Section 162(m) of the Internal Revenue Code, as amended by the recently enacted Tax Cuts and Jobs Act, now limits the deductibility of compensation over \$1 million in any year paid to the Chief Executive Officer, the Chief Financial Officer and any of the three highest paid other executive officers.
 The Compensation Committee takes into account the deductibility of compensation in determining Named Executive Officer compensation.
 However, the Compensation Committee retains its discretion to authorize compensation payments that do not qualify for the exemptions in Section 162(m) when the Compensation Committee believes that such payments are appropriate.